Cefixime (By mouth)

 How to Use This Medicine

-- Keep the oral liquid at room temperature or in the refrigerator.
+- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
+Keep the oral liquid at room temperature or in the refrigerator.
 Do not freeze.
-Throw away any unused liquid that is more than 14 days old.
+Throw away any unused liquid after 14 days.

 Drugs and Foods to Avoid